Blockstream/greenlight/docs/src/getting-started/register.md

 === "Javascript"
 	<!-- TODO -->

+Remember to store the seed somewhere (file on disk, registry, etc) because without it, you will not have access to the node, and any funds on the node will be lost forever!
+We mean it when we say _you're the only one with access to the seed_!

 Next we instantiate an mTLS identity we will use to authenticate with Greenlight.
 Since we haven't registered our node with the service yet,